-The opinions I am sharing in this piece are my own, but they come from spending many months understanding all I can about the impact of Covid on weddings and looking at all the ways that we could help make weddings happen, including reading through the insights over 6200 couples have shared with us through our recent survey.
+So, it is hard to make decisions without being able to picture for sure what 2021 weddings may look like and there is a lot of unhelpful speculation in various forums.
+While the opinions I am sharing in this piece are my own, they at least come from spending many months understanding all I can about the impact of Covid on weddings and looking at all the ways that we could help make weddings happen, including reading through the insights over 6200 couples have shared with us through our recent survey.

 What is the ideal “safe” number of guests

 Weddings with 15 guests are not economically viable and can leave couples and venues vulnerable to contractual issues.
-However, it is hard to maintain social distancing with more than 15 attendees.
+However, for some, this number will allow their legal wedding to go ahead.

 Infection rates are highest when there is social contact between large numbers.
 Therefore reducing the amount of social contact or the numbers will reduce infection rates.
 It would make sense that numbers could be higher at weddings where social contact is reduced.